 From the users perspective, it is a catwalk parading offerings you can see but not touch, a devious cross between a sushi train and a game of whack-a-mole that makes you to click on the next item over after you have made up your mind that the first item you saw was actually interesting.

 So in that way it may exchange what you considered interesting with something you have yet to understand understand at the exact moment that you connect thought an action – creating a moment of serendipity or serendipitous frustration or a game of hide-and-seek or frantic pogo-sticking until your browser crashes.

 It takes away your target and gives what did not think you cared for or didn’t know you wanted.
 It promises surprises – whether you seek those or not – and cares not about the questions or wishes you have brought to the party.
-It is a train ride where there are no stops and getting off is left to the passenger and the emergency brake.
+It is a train ride where there are no stops and getting off is left to sheer luck and the emergency brake.
 Like an undocumented path that may speed, delay or thwart your passage to where ever you set out to go.